bi-it-nas/FB10_Projektjournal/README.md

     This is a good "safe" mid-range Android screen size.
 Represents a modern phone in portrait orientation.
 Big enough to design comfortably, without going too large.

+## Reviews
+    Amazing 🌟: They absolutely loved it!
+This is "better than fun."

+    Fun 😄: They had a great time and enjoyed themselves.

+    Okay 👌: It was fine, but nothing special.

+    Boring 😴: They found it dull or uninteresting.

+    Frustrating 😟: They found it difficult or got discouraged.